 National Scholarships available: applications available on the website

-• Children of Warriors National President’s Scholarship – is awarded to children of Veterans who served in the Armed Forces during the eligibility dates for The American Legion.
-Illinois had a winner this past year.
+• Children of Warriors National President’s Scholarship – is awarded to children of Veterans who served in the Armed Forces during the eligibility dates for The American Legion

 • Spirit of Youth Scholarship for Junior Members

-• James H. Parke Memorial Scholarship – encourage volunteens (junior members or not) to pursue this scholarship with local VA personnel
+• James H. Parke Memorial Scholarship – encourage youth volunteers (junior members or not) to pursue this scholarship with local VA personnel

 Illinois Scholarships include: applications will be in the October mailing and available from the Unit President

-• Illinois Scholarship for Junior Members – for Junior members who shall be/shall have been Junior members for the past 3 years and currently holds a 2018 membership card.
+• Illinois Scholarship for Junior Members – for Junior members who shall be/shall have been Junior members for the past 3 years and currently holds a 2019 membership card

 • Ada Mucklestone Memorial Scholarship – for students graduating from high school. *